na995909/Project-1/README.md

 ### What is this?

 Real-Estate selling is a very niche market.
 For this reason, Realtor's typically specialize on specific markets.
-But that presents challenges, because due to this specialization they can run into challenges when they try to sell a home outside of their specialized area.
+But that presents challenges, due to this specialization they can run into issues when they try to sell a home outside of their specialized area.

-This application allows Realtors to familiarize themselves with attractions and resources available around a particular address quickly.
+This application allows Realtors to familiarize themselves with attractions and resources available, to the future homeowner, around a specific address.
 It provides immediate information on near by resources and attractions such as Schools, Parks, Restaurants and Shopping Information.

 ### Technology Stack